madtomic/Maintenance-Manager--CB-Plugin/README.md

 - /maintenance command manages the maintenance time: /maintenance on|off
 - Maintenance schedule.
 Schedule your maintenance time and advert players with /maintenance on [time before maintenance time] (Optionnal, in minutes)
-- Define the duration of your maintenance with /maintenance on {time before maintenance time} <duration> (Optionnal, in minutes)
+- Define the duration of your maintenance with /maintenance on |time before maintenance time| <duration> (Optionnal, in minutes)
 - Kicks non-op players and players who don't have the permission to log-in during the maintenance.
 - Prevent non authorized players to log-in during maintenance.
 - Change the motd on the multi-player screen when the server is in maintenance.